windevkay/windevkay/README.md

 ## **Hi there 👋**

-I'm a Software Engineer based in Calgary, Canada 🇨🇦 🍁
+I'm a Software Engineer based in Calgary, Canada 🇨🇦 🍁 Building with Go and Python on Unix

 ---